buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 This spell bestows hope and vitality.
 Choose up to 6 creatures within range.
 For the duration, each target has +2 to Will Saving Throws and recovers 1 Hit Point per round.

-**If you obtain 2 Magic Critical Success and are a Devotee or Follower of a good Patron**, each round the chosen creatures recover 2 additional Hit Points.
+**If you obtain 2 Magic Critical Successes and are a Devotee or Follower of a good Patron**, each round the chosen creatures recover 2 additional Hit Points.

 ### Blight